X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Introduction

 We present the application of X-ray Particle Tracking Velocimetry (XPTV) as a proof-of-concept technique to resolve the flow dynamics of a polymer melt flowing within the nozzle of a fused filament fabrication (FFF) printer.
+Building on Ref.~\onlinecite{kattinger2023analysis}, we now obtain spatially resolved velocity fields under the same process conditions by localizing individual tungsten tracer particles directly in the radiographs, rather than relying on contrast between particle-free and particle-laden segments.
 Our approach involves incorporating tungsten powder as tracer particles into a polymer filament and analyzing its flow through an aluminum nozzle integrated into a custom experimental setup.
 XPTV measurements reveal velocity profiles that clearly deviate from Newtonian flow, highlighting heterogeneous, non-isothermal conditions within the nozzle.
 By evaluating these velocity profiles, we estimate local strain rates and infer incomplete heating effects contributing to observed non-Newtonian behaviors.
 Additionally, we discuss the potential for reconstructing temperature distributions from flow data.
+To interpret these measurements, we complement XPTV with computational fluid dynamics simulations as a plausibility check for the observed trends.
 To our knowledge, this work represents the first use of XPTV to study polymer melt flow dynamics, demonstrating its promise as both a visualization and quantitative analytical method for opaque polymer systems commonly encountered in industrial processes.